 One of the most common questions I get asked is about whether or not the speedy bag is a good investment.
 Here I share my thoughts - full blog down below!

-The heart of the Louis Vuitton brand is “travel” and this concept is what many of its most iconic bags stem.
-Shop preloved Louis Vuitton here.
+The heart of the Louis Vuitton brand is “travel” and this concept is where many of its most iconic bags stem.
 The speedy bag is no different.
 In 1930 Louis Vuitton launched the Keepall, also known as the Tient-Tout (Hold-All).
 In 1930 a more portable version of the Keepall, the smaller Speedy style was launched, as a reaction to the faster-pace of travel.
 First called the Express and later renamed the Speedy.
-The Speedy was first introduced in the 30 size (Louis Vuitton’s numerical size names refer to the width of the bag’s front panel in centimeters), and the smaller 25 was added in 1959 at the request of actress Audrey Hepburn.
+The Speedy was first introduced in the 30 size (Louis Vuitton’s numerical size names refer to the width of the bag’s front panel in centimetres), and the smaller 25 was added in 1959 at the request of actress Audrey Hepburn.
 Fast forward to 2016 and the bag comes in four numerical sizes and a super-tiny version known as the Nano.

 How do I define a good investment handbag?

-In the instance of the Louis Vuitton Speedy…people who purchased their bag back in 2014 would be able to sell it on the second hand market for a price near to what they paid for it having enjoyed 4 years of use.
+In the instance of the Louis Vuitton Speedy…people who purchased their bag back in 2014 would be able to sell it on the second-hand market for a price near to what they paid for it having enjoyed 4 years of use.
 This is assuming it is still in good condition with the original receipt and dust bag.
-Or alternatively if they had purchased their Louis Vuitton Speedy on the second hand market back in 2014 for say 512 Euros (80% of the RRP at that time) they could well be selling it for more now than they paid for it originally.
-Handbags should not be looked at in the same way as a typical stocks and shares option for investment as they are an item that can be used.
-You can look as a handbag as a “good investment” if you can enjoy a few years use out of it and then sell it for a similar price to what you bought it at.
+Or alternatively, if they had purchased their Louis Vuitton Speedy on the second-hand market back in 2014 for say 512 Euros (80% of the RRP at that time) they could well be selling it for more now than they paid for it originally.
+Handbags should not be looked at in the same way as typical stocks and shares option for investment as they are an item that can be used.
+You can look at a handbag as a “good investment” if you can enjoy a few years use out of it and then sell it for a similar price to what you bought it at.
 I.e. using it for free.
-Shop all preloved bags here.